 In return, Keating Chambers will offer the successful applicant a salary of c.28k p.a. and an interest-free loan to cover travelling expenses to and from work (if required) and pension scheme.
 In addition, the role will provide unrivalled exposure to areas of Chambers’ work and to leading practitioners involved in high profile work.

-Applicants should complete an Application Form and send a covering letter headed “RE: LEGAL ASSISTANT POSITION” by Friday 15th June at midday to Ms Elaine Browne via email at email@example.com or post to Keating Chambers, 15 Essex St, London, WC2R 3AA .
+Applicants should complete an application form and send a covering letter headed “RE: LEGAL ASSISTANT POSITION” by midday on Monday 15th June 2020 via email to firstname.lastname@example.org or by post to Ms Elaine Browne at Keating Chambers, 15 Essex St, London, WC2R 3AA.
 Each application should name two academic referees who will be contacted prior to any offer being made.
-It is anticipated that interviews will take place in Chambers late afternoon / early evening of 2nd & 3rd July 2018 and employment will commence late August/early September by arrangement.
+It is anticipated that interviews will take place in Chambers late afternoon / early evening at the start of July 2020 and employment will commence early September by arrangement.